cmu-sei/crucible/docs/player-applications.md

 ## Virtual Machines (VM-UI and VM-Console)

 The **VM List** is set up to provide links to any virtual machines that the user has permission to view.
 The tabular system allows the VM to be opened within a tab on the same screen or popped out into a new browser tab using the icon.
+Users can also run commands on one or more virtual machines.

 ### Player VM Console application